graphiti-api/graphiti-api.github.io/guides/index.md

 Graphiti makes **RESTful Resources** a first-class concept.
-This enables reading and writing a graph of data in a single request, a schema with backwards-compatible gaurantee, end-to-end integration test patterns, seamless microservices and much more.
+This enables reading and writing a graph of data in a single request, a schema with backwards-compatible guarantee, end-to-end integration test patterns, seamless microservices and much more.

 If you just want to get a 5-minute feel for Graphiti code and all the